To visit the dedicated exhibition website featuring essays by Eleanor Nairne, Jo Applin, Anne Wagner, Michael Findlay, and Amy Tobin, click here.

 A fully illustrated hardcover catalogue accompanies the exhibition featuring critical essays by curator Eleanor Nairne, professor and author Jo Applin, art historian Anne M. Wagner, art historian and curator Amy Tobin, and gallery director Michael Findlay.

 Eleanor Nairne joined the Barbican Art Gallery in London as Curator in 2015.
-Her exhibitions include Imran Qureshi: Where the Shadows are so Deep (2016), Basquiat: Boom for Real (2017-18) and, most recently, the acclaimed retrospective Lee Krasner: Living Colour, which was shown in 2019 at the Barbican and the Shirn Kunsthalle Frankfurt and is on view this year at the Zentrum Paul Kee, Bern, and the Guggenheim Museum Bilbao.
-She is currently working on Jean Dubuffet: Brutal Beauty which opens at the Barbican this September.
+Her exhibitions include Imran Qureshi: Where the Shadows are so Deep (2016), Basquiat: Boom for Real (2017-18) and, most recently, the acclaimed retrospective Lee Krasner: Living Colour, which was shown in 2019 at the Barbican and the Shirn Kunsthalle Frankfurt and in 2020 at the Zentrum Paul Kee, Bern, and the Guggenheim Museum Bilbao.
+She has just opened Jean Dubuffet: Brutal Beauty.
+Nairne is also a writer for publications including the London Review of Books and The New York Times.